SMotaal/markup/Story.md

 <!--

-Stuff I don't mind sharing and later realize that other might should go here…
+Stuff I don't mind sharing but also realize that other might…

 - Sure, I missed working with others, and very desprately too, and even technically all the same, because I was not as experienced as most people I connected with on a weekly or bi-weekly basis.
 The benefit of the relatively more ample time, depth of field, and unilaterality afforded me a lot of room to stay on task (which for someone like me is an oxymoron).